mujina93/bomberman_demo_godot/README.md

 # Bomberman game from Godot Engine demo projects
-Linux executable of the bomberman demo game (networked game).
+Linux executables (32 and 64 bit) of the bomberman demo game (networked game).